 As Allie Middleton asked in a comment on a previous blog, “For the sake of what are we really gathering here, in this place, at this time?
 What are we really looking for?”
 She agrees the answer is heartfelt community.

-But if the going to the store experience is really about community now, then how do you build community in a store?
+But if the going-to-the-store experience is really about community now, then how do you build community in a store?

-I can hear some of you groaning…Bob, we’re just trying to sell toasters, we’re not trying to change the world.
+I can hear some of you groaning…Bob, we’re just trying to sell toasters.
+We’re not trying to change the world.

-Well maybe you should be.
+Well, maybe you should be.

-Look, the days of warehousing products so you can get a cut of the profit are dwindling.
+The days of warehousing products so you can get a cut of the profit are dwindling.
 Many large manufacturers are skipping the middleman and going straight to consumers.

-If you have a brick and mortar location, you have to provide something else.
+If you have a brick-and-mortar location, you have to provide something else.
 I would posit a sense of community.

 The old price and promotion levers just aren’t working.